-Historically the Zululand District has been isolated, in some respects referred to as a cul-desac, because of limited linkages to both the coast and the north.
-This relative isolation is being addressed through the development of the P700/701 rural link road between Ulundi and Empangeni, the establishment of a surfaced link road between Nongoma and Hlabisa, and the current (albeit delayed) construction of the link road between Nongoma and uPhongolo.
+Zululand District Municipality due to its location in relation to transport routes and distance from major economic centres is relatively isolated from the national economic hubs.
+However this relative isolation is currently being addressed through the development of the P700/701 rural link road between Ulundi and Empangeni, the establishment of a surfaced link road between Nongoma and Hlabisa, and the current (albeit delayed) construction of the link road between Nongoma and uPhongolo.
+With completion of the above road links, improvement on local beneficiation of raw materials such as coal, maize, beef, timber and sugarcane is foreseen.